Energy in Victoria: Electricity

 The SECV built the open cut mine in the Latrobe Valley and opened the first of many brown coal fired power stations in the Latrobe Valley.
 Yallourn Power Station was built progressively from the 1920s to the 1960s.
 Since then the SECV opened two more open cut mines in the valley, feeding power stations at Hazelwood and Loy Yang.

 The responsibilities of the SECV were privatised between 1995 and 1999.
 In 1936, Geelong was connected to the state electrical grid, and by the 1960s Geelong A had closed.
 Geelong B remained for a few more years being used for peak loads only, but closed in 1970 due to the much higher efficiency of the new power stations in the Latrobe Valley.
 Richmond Power Station closed in 1976 and Spencer Street Power Station closed in 1982.
 Newport Power Station closed in the 1980s.
-Hazelwood power station closed in 2017.
+Hazelwood Power Station closed in 2017.

 On 10 March 2021, EnergyAustralia announced that it will close the Yallourn Power Station in mid-2028, four years ahead of schedule, and instead build a 350 megawatt power-generating battery in the Latrobe Valley by the end of 2026.
 At the time, Yallourn produced about 20% of Victoria's electricity.
 Minister for Energy Lily D'Ambrosio said she anticipated by mid-2028 an influx of renewable energy into the national energy grid.
 When Engie shut down the Hazelwood Power Station in March 2017, with only six months’ notice, wholesale prices in Victoria were up 85% on 2016, according to the Australian Energy Regulator, and for the first time in almost a decade, the state relied on energy from interstate to meet its needs.

 In the lead-up to the 2022 Victorian state election, Labor Premier Daniel Andrews committed to reviving the State Electricity Commission if re-elected.
 The government would have a 51% shareholding in the new State Electricity Commission.

 Andrews committed to amending the state’s constitution to protect public ownership of the revived State Electricity Commission if re-elected, to make it harder, although not impossible, for it to be privatised again in the future.
-Re-privatising the commission after such legislation would require a "special majority" of 60% of both the Legislative Assembly and Legislative Council, a situation which already exists for any potential privitisation of water services in Victoria under the Constitution of Victoria.
+Re-privatising the commission after such legislation would require a "special majority" of 60% of both the Legislative Assembly and Legislative Council, a situation which already exists for any potential privatisation of water services in Victoria under the Constitution of Victoria.